CryptoSys PKI Toolkit Manual

 Remarks

-The signing key must be at least 368 bits long.
 At least one valid attribute for the subject's distinguished name (DN) must be included.
 A version 1 certificate created using the PKI_X509_VERSION1 flag will, by definition, exclude any version 3 extensions.

 If the PKI_X509_UTF8 flag is set, each attribute of the subject's DN will be encoded as a UTF8String.
 Otherwise the default encoding will be PrintableString or, if a non-printable character is specified, then as either IA5String or T61String - see Specifying Distinguished Names for more details.
-The encoding of the issuer's DN will be as in the issuer's certficate.
+The encoding of the issuer's DN will be exactly as in the issuer's certficate.

 If the PKI_X509_AUTHKEYID flag is set then an authorityKeyIdentifer extension will be set if there is a corresponding subjectKeyIdentifer in the issuer's certificate.
 Otherwise no such extension will be set.

 The default validity period is from one minute ago by the system clock for a period of a whole number of years set by the nYearsValid parameter.
-This time will always have the seconds set to 01 [as of v3.5].
-A different validity period can be set using the notBefore and notAfter attributes in the strExtensions parameter (see X509 Extensions Parameter.
+This time will always have the seconds set to 01.
+A different validity period can be set using the notBefore and notAfter attributes in the szExtensions parameter (see X509 Extensions Parameter).

-The serial number can be set to be an integer in the range 1 to 2,147,483,647 using the nCertNum parameter, or (once you have used these up) it can be set to a larger value, perhaps a random hexadecimal string, using the serialNumber attribute in the strExtensions parameter (see X509 Extensions Parameter).
+The serial number can be set to be an integer in the range 1 to 2,147,483,647 using the nCertNum parameter, or (once you have used these up!) it can be set to a larger value, perhaps a random large integer represented by a hexadecimal string, using the serialNumber attribute in the szExtensions parameter (see X509 Extensions Parameter).

-[New in v3.5]As an alternative, you can create a new X.509 certificate using a PKCS-10 certificate signing request (CSR) file.
-Pass the name of the CSR file in the strSubjectPubKeyFile parameter and set the strDistName empty "".
+As an alternative, you can create a new X.509 certificate using a PKCS-10 certificate signing request (CSR) file.
+Pass the name of the CSR file in the szSubjectPubKeyFile parameter and set the szDistName empty "".
 The empty distinguished name parameter is a flag that a CSR file is being used.
 See the example below.

 Example